About the Department of Pediatric Urology

 Collaboration among experts in pediatric surgery, orthopedics, neonatology, oncology, nephrology, genetics, neurosurgery, endocrinology, rehabilitation and adolescent gynecology allows us to care for complex, multi-system disorders.

 The Department of Pediatric Urology treats a variety of congenital and acquired urologic conditions.
 Due to the multidisciplinary nature of some conditions, we often consult and work closely with other departments, including Nephrology (kidneys) and Gynecology.
 We provide the most comprehensive multidisciplinary inpatient and outpatient services for infants and children with urologic problems in the Rocky Mountain region, including wetting and voiding disorders, urinary tract infections and hydronephrosis.
 Read more about all of the conditions treated by the Pediatric Urology Department.

 For adolescent gynecology conditions, see the gynecologic conditions treated at Children’s Colorado.

 Children’s Colorado offers a variety of clinics, for all types of urologic conditions in children.

 The Bedwetting and Enuresis (BE) Program cares for children with conditions such as day wetting, nighttime wetting and recurrent urinary tract infections.
 Our BE Program is managed by a pediatric nurse practitioner and a physician assistant who diagnose and treat children experiencing urinary accidents during the day and night, as well as recurrent urinary tract infections after potty training, urinary frequency, urinary urgency and painful urination.
-For more information, please see pages 3 and 4 of this handout for BE Clinic Visit Information (.pdf).
+For more information, please see page 1 of this handout, BE Clinic Visit Information (.pdf), and complete and bring page 2 to your clinic visit.
 En Español - Estudios Urológicos Habituales (.pdf).